On the statistical inconsistency of Maximum Parsimony for $k$-tuple-site data: Results

-In the previous sections we have used tree $(T_1, \theta_{T_1})$ (Figure \ref{T1}) as the generating tree on which all characters evolved to show the statistical inconsistency of Maximum Parsimony on $k$-tuple site data for five sequences and different numbers of character states.
-Note that $(T_1, \theta_{T_1})$ was chosen such that it resembles tree $T$ (cf. Figure \ref{lba}) on four sequences, which has been well studied for the phenomenon of long branch attraction and for which the problem of the statistical inconsistency of Maximum Parsimony has long been known (\cite{Felsensteinzone}).
-In the following we will now further analyze the impact of the branch lengths of a tree, in particular the position of the long and short branches, on the statistical inconsistency of Maximum Parsimony.
+In the previous sections we have used tree $(T_1, \theta_{T_1})$ (Figure \ref{T1}) as the generating tree on which all characters evolved to show the statistical inconsistency of MP on $k$-tuple site data for five sequences and different numbers of character states.
+Note that $(T_1, \theta_{T_1})$ was chosen such that it resembles tree $T$ (cf. Figure \ref{lba}) on four sequences, which has been well studied for the phenomenon of long branch attraction and for which the problem of the statistical inconsistency of MP has long been known \cite{Felsensteinzone}.
+In the following we will now further analyze the impact of the branch lengths of a tree, in particular the position of the long and short branches, on the statistical inconsistency of MP.

 Therefore, we now consider $(T_1, \widetilde{\theta}_{T_1})$ depicted in Figure \ref{T2} as the generating tree, where we change the branch lengths of $T_1$ from $\theta_{T_1}$ to $\widetilde{\theta}_{T_1}$.
 There are again two long edges (labeled with $p$) and five short edges (labeled with $q$), but the two long edges are closer to each other.